Campus Improvement Plan

 Goal 2: STUDENT SUPPORT.
 Terrace Elementary School students will benefit from multi-tiered systems of support.

-Performance Objective 3: STUDENT ATTENDANCE: By June 2024, student attendance at Terrace Elementary School will increase or will be ≥ 98%.
+Performance Objective 3: STUDENT ATTENDANCE: By June 2025, student attendance at Terrace Elementary School will increase or will be ≥ 98%.

-Evaluation Data Sources: Skyward data, TAPR
+Evaluation Data Sources: Skyward data and Texas Academic Performance Report

-Staff Responsible for Monitoring: Attendance Committee
+Staff Responsible for Monitoring: Assistant Principal

 Title I: